AnnieL1/RestAPI-She_Codes_Plus/README.md

       i.
 Screenshot of Insomnia, demonstrating a successful GET method for any endpoint ii.
 Screenshot of Insomnia, demonstrating a successful POST method for any endpoint iii.
 Screenshot of Insomnia, demonstrating a token being returned iv.
-Step by step instructions for how to register a new user and create a new project (i.e.endpoints and body data)
+Step by step instructions for how to register a new user and create a new project (i.e. endpoints and body data)
       v.
 API specification and database schema
 ```